Sagar-Gusain/smartcart-customer-segmentation/README.md

 ## Overview

-This project uses K-Means clustering to segment customers based on their demographics, purchasing behavior, and engagement data.
+This project various clustering methods to segment customers based on their demographics, purchasing behavior, and engagement data.
 The goal is to identify meaningful customer groups to support personalized marketing strategies.

 ## Technologies Used